quarterpastten/REF-2014-SQL-data-exploration/README.md

 ## Understanding of the data

-The data comes in the form of an Excel spreadsheet, which has been downloaded, converted to a .csv file and stored on a local drive.
+The data comes in the form of an Excel spreadsheet, which I converted to a .csv file and stored locally.

-Below shows the format of the raw data: here we have one of our 154 institutions (*Anglia Ruskin*) and one of its submissions (*Allied Health Professions, Dentistry, Nursing and Pharmacy*).
-Each submission is broken into 4 'profiles' (*outputs, impact, environment* and *overall*) and each of these in turn is given a 'star rating' (from 4* to *unclassified*).
-The values for the ratings are stored in the percentage column, and sum to 100 for each profile.

-The better submissions will have higher values for 4* and 3* in each of the profiles.
-To simplify things, I focus only on the 'Overall' profile, which is the average of the other three profiles.
+The below image shows the format of the data:

 ![image](https://user-images.githubusercontent.com/86210945/151533542-42289c04-8680-408a-b959-2456d492c0f5.png)

 ## Task 1: create a table and import raw data into it

-First let's create a table with columns that match the columns we find in the .csv data.
-Two columns (institution_code and percentage) are initially set to varchar when really they should be INT and NUMERIC respectively.
-This is because (as it turns out) there are some non-numeric characters in those columns which cause errors when using numeric types.
-(We will resolve this shortly.)

 ~~~~sql
 DROP TABLE raw_data;